Harut Grigorian: 2017

-Grigorian suffered a controversial knockout blow from Murthel Groenhart in their rematch at Glory 42 Paris.
+After amassing a 3-1 record in Glory, Grigorian suffered a controversial knockout blow from Murthel Groenhart in their rematch at Glory 42 Paris.
 He inexplicably turned his head away from Groenhart after getting kneed on the face which seemed to have left him a little dazed, confused, and shocked.
 With his back turned to Groenhart, Groenhart took the opportunity to end the fight by delivering the knockout punch to Grigorian from behind, shocking the crowd and drawing anger from three fans who invaded the ring and punched Groenhart, hurting the fighter.
 There was chaos in the ring until trainers from both sides as well as officials broke up the brawl with Grigorian still lying dazed with a deep cut over his eye.
 Groenhart and Grigorian later seemingly made up.
 This led to speculation that a third grudge match between the two rivals is very possible.

 At Glory 44: Chicago, Grigorian competed in the Glory Welterweight Contender Tournament, defeating both Karim Benmansour in the semi-finals and Antoine Pinto in the finals, and earned a shot at the welterweight title.